 Amsterdam: a massive part of Catawiki’s success

 Founded in 2008 by fanatical comic-book collector René Schoenmakers and Marco Janssen, Catawiki was launched as a website for collectors to manage and keep track of their collections online.
 Now it’s grown into one of Europe’s leading auction sites, helping sellers trade tens of thousands of specialist items on its weekly auctions, including art, antiques, classic cars, watches, jewellery, books and stamps.
-In addition to its two locations in the Netherlands, the company has offices in Belgium, Germany, France, Spain, Italy and Sweden, and it has hired 400 new staff in the last two years alone.
+In addition to its two locations in the Netherlands, the company has offices in Belgium, Germany, France, Spain, Italy and Sweden, and has hired hundreds of new staff in the last few years.

 According to CEO Ilse Kamps, being based in Amsterdam has been instrumental to that success.
 “Amsterdam became our second office when we started to expand internationally,” she explains.
 “Being in the city really helps us, because it’s a really international place – we have about 40-plus nationalities working in this office alone.
 Amsterdam is also very well connected.
 We do a lot of our business throughout Europe, and it’s easy for us to have people fly in and out of the city.”

 Having previously helped sell Spanish King Juan Carlos’s old Mercedes – as well as a fossilised nest with dinosaur eggs and one of the rarest comic books in the world – Catawiki has now auctioned off millions of items.
 “Catawiki is the place to buy and sell unique objects for many people in Europe,” Kamps says.
 “And that success is certainly helped by working in Amsterdam, which has really helped us to grow internationally.
 We work closely with a lot of third-party companies, many of which have an office or representation in the city.
 We also collaborate with other startups and companies operating in Amsterdam to learn and share ideas.”

 One of the fastest-growing companies in the world